manymoments/manymoments.github.io/_posts/2022-08-25-dining-cryptographers-additive.md

 For any $f\leq n-2$ we would like to say that the adversary controlling any subset $F \subset N=\{1,\dots,n\}$ learns nothing other than the sum $s$.
 Formally, for *any* $\{s_i\}_{i \in N \setminus F}$, other than the value of the sum $s$, the distribution of the view of the adversary is uniformly random.

-For the first round this follows directly from the Hiding property for any $f<n$ parties of each of the polynomial secret sharing.
+For the first round, this follows directly from the Hiding property for any $f<n$ parties of each of the polynomial secret sharing.

 For the second round, the adversary learns $v_1,\dots,v_n$, which corresponds to the polynomial $p=p_1+\dots+p_n$.
 We again use the isomorphism of addition: for any choice of $\{p_i\}_{i \in F}$ for an adversary controlling the parties in $F$, while the first coefficient of $p$ is $s$, the remaining $n-1$ coefficients of $p$ are uniformly random.
 This follows because adding a uniformly random value to any known value results in a uniformly random value.
 Hence round 2 is identical to a secret sharing of $s$ via a uniformly random polynomial $p$ by an honest dealer.